symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 Verifying activation
 ********************

-As stated in the introduction, whether a node enables delegated harvesting depends entirely on the node and **not on the network**.
+When requesting delegation through a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` instead of directly configuring the node, whether the node enables delegated harvesting depends entirely on the node and **not on the network**.
 It is entirely up to the node to comply with the request or even to lie about its state.

 Therefore, there is no **reliable** way to know if your account has become a harvester or not (besides waiting to see if any blocks appear on the blockchain signed by your remote account and your main account starts collecting harvesting fees).